 Students should begin the application process by contacting the Office of International Programs early in their sophomore year.

-Beginning with the class of 2014, Boston College has restated its degree requirements in terms of credits rather than courses.
-Beginning with the class of 2014, a student in the College of Arts and Sciences must complete at least 120 credits to earn the bachelor’s degree.
+A student in the College of Arts and Sciences must complete at least 120 credits to earn the bachelor’s degree.
 Particular requirements for gaining those credits, or compiling those courses, are stated elsewhere in this section.

 To continue enrollment in a full-time program of study, a student must ordinarily maintain a cumulative average of at least 1.667 as the minimum standard of scholarship and must not fall more than six credits behind the total number of credits a student of their status is expected to have completed (an average of 15 credits each semester).
 Any student who is permitted by the deans to continue enrollment in a full-time undergraduate program is considered to be in good standing.

 Failure to maintain good standing either through a low cumulative average, by incurring deficiencies including failures, withdrawals or unapproved underloads, will result in the student's being placed on probation, or being required to withdraw, as the Dean shall determine.

 A student on probation may return to good standing by approved methods (e.g., make-up of credits via approved summer school work; students may make up no more than ten credits in a single summer.)
 A student who incurs additional failures or withdrawals, or carries an unapproved underload while on probation, may be required to withdraw from the School at the time of the next review.

 Students with questions of interpretation or petitions for exception from the College of Arts and Sciences Regulations, apart from those specified in the University's academic integrity policy, may submit them to the Associate Deans.